23 January 2019, Rolls Royce, London

 The trade tension between the US and China will have an impact on everyone.
 ASEAN trade with China is the biggest with over US$500bn in trade.
 It impacts ASEAN as many ASEAN countries are part of the supply chain for either US or Chinese goods.

-Some may, however, benefit as companies look to relocate from China to Southeast Asia and alter supply chains.
+Some may, however, benefit as companies look to relocate from China to Southeast Asia.
 The Secretariat would like to see less tension.

 ASEAN has just passed the 52nd year mark, what does the Secretary-General hope for the next 50 years?
 A region that is inclusive, peaceful, sustainable with business growth and better education.